jothamgoh/jothamgoh.github.io/blog/_posts/2020-10-17-data-analyst-chapter-three.markdown

 ---
 title: '2020-10-17-data-analyst-chapter-three '
 last_modified_at: '2020-10-15 15:31:19'
-categories: '- Ebook'
+categories:
+	- Ebook
-tags: '- Data Analyst'
+tags:
+	- Data Analyst
 ---
 Since I made a career switch to data analytics, the most common question I get is “So how do you start learning data analytics and what resources did you use?”.